Nokocchi/zoo-builder-game/README.md

   - Simple naked character, with a few different hairs and clothes to pick between.

 ## Rendering, visuals
-- Sun moves through the sky as time passes
+- ✅ Sun moves through the sky as time passes
-- Moon moves through the sky as time passes (night)
+- ✅ Moon moves through the sky as time passes (night)
-- Warmer light during morning and evening
+- ✅ Warmer light during morning and evening
-- Shadows based on sun position
+- ✅ Shadows based on sun position
+- Hook up the animation time/speed to match the in-game time.
+Especially important once the time of day is saved when the game saves.

 ---